solana-foundation/developer-content/content/courses/program-security/account-data-matching.md

 ## Summary

 - **Data validation checks** are crucial for verifying that account data matches expected values.
 Without proper checks, malicious users could exploit your program using unexpected accounts.
-- In native Rust, implement data validation by comparing account data to expected values:
+- Implement data validation in native Rust by comparing account data to expected values:
   ```rust
   if ctx.accounts.user.key() != ctx.accounts.user_data.user {
       return Err(ProgramError::InvalidAccountData.into());
   }
   ```
-- Anchor simplifies this process with constraints:
+- Use Anchor constraints to simplify the process:
   - Use `constraint` to evaluate custom expressions
   - Use `has_one` to check that a field on one account matches the key of another account